timvandermeij/sentiment-analysis/README.md

 DAS-3.
 Follow the instructions from step 2 onward from this link: http://stackoverflow.com/questions/11443302/compiling-numpy-with-openblas-integration/14391693#14391693.
 Make sure to use `/home/{username}/.local` for the paths.

-If that is done (make sure to test that it is working) we continue installing the remaining dependencies:
+If that is done (make sure to test that it is working) we continue installing the remaining dependencies.
+Make sure to use `--no-deps` for libraries that depend on NumPy, since these often attempt to overwrite our source installation of NumPy.

     (python)$ pip install --no-deps scipy
     (python)$ pip install --no-deps pandas